Wisconsin Economic Development Corporation: Overview

 Other programs include grants for brownfield redevelopment, fabrication laboratories, workforce training, and businesses owned by minorities, women and veterans.

-WEDC also lists entrepreneurship and innovation grants, Main Street support, and capital programs, with current guidelines available on its official website.
-WEDC also supports startups and entrepreneurs through programs such as the Wisconsin Investment Fund, a $100 million public-private fund launched under the federal SSBCI initiative to invest in early-stage companies, and the Entrepreneurship Partner Grant, which provides matching grants to organizations that deliver technical assistance, training, and other resources for small business growth across the state.

 Pandemic

 In 2020, WEDC provided nearly $240 million in direct assistance to more than 55,000 small businesses impacted by the COVID-19 pandemic, funded through the federal CARES Act.
 WEDC also reallocated $5 million in internal resources to Community Development Financial Institutions for grants to existing loan customers to help with short-term cash flow and to protect jobs and public health during the COVID-19 outbreak.

 Wisconn Valley Science and Technology Park

 In 2017, WEDC entered into a contract with Foxconn, Hon Hai Precision Manufacturing, and SIO International (collectively known as Foxconn) to provide up to $2.85 billion in tax credits over a period of 15 years if the company built a $10 billion Generation 10.5 liquid crystal display panel plant and employed 13,000 workers in Mount Pleasant, Wisconsin.
 In 2020, WEDC notified the company it was ineligible to receive the credits because the facility specified under the contract had not been built.
 In April 2021, WEDC and Foxconn approved a revised agreement under which Foxconn will be eligible to receive up to $80 million in performance-based tax credits if the company invests to $672 million and creates 1,454 jobs in Wisconsin by 2026.
 The new contract does not specify what Foxconn will build at the site.